MooersLab/pymolshortcuts/README.md

 ### Download the incentive version of the current PyMOL

-The incentive version of [PyMOL](https://pymol.org/2/) is easiest to install due to the availability of installers.
+The incentive version of [PyMOL](https://pymol.org/2/) is the easiest to install due to the availability of installers.
 You can use the incentive version for 30 days for free without buying an annual license.